Chapter 17.22

 B. New construction and substantial improvements of nonresidential structures within the AO zones shall either:

-2. Together with attendant utility and sanitary facilities, be completely floodproofed to the flood protection elevation so that any space below that level is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
+2. Together with attendant utility and sanitary facilities, be completely floodproofed to or above the flood protection elevation so that any space below that level is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
 If this method is used, compliance shall be certified by a registered professional engineer or architect;

 C. Require adequate drainage paths around structures on slopes to guide floodwaters around and away from proposed structures.
 [Ord.
+1122B § 13, 2025; Ord.
 849B § 3, 2009.]